Fluid model of a black hole-string transition: Fluid approximation of winding strings

-inside the classical turning point.
 On the other hand, momentum of the ground state approaches zero in the classical limit, as the energy of the classical winding string would simply be given by its mass.
 Small momentum of the ground state comes from the zero point fluctuation or quantum penetration.
-Thus, the condition \eqref{del-r} can be interpreted as some sort of the classical approximation for the ground state, where these quantum effects are ignored.
-Although we first assumed that the temperature is close to the Hagedorn temperature and the gravitation is weak, the condition \eqref{del-r} would be valid in the classical approximation of the ground state even if the temperature is lower and the gravitation is stronger.
 Breakdown of the approximation around the surface of the ``star,'' or equivalently the classical turning point, would be interpreted as the effect of the quantum penetration, which would be absent in the classical limit.
-Thus, we approximate winding strings by the perfect fluid \eqref{fluid} as some sort of classical approximation.
+Thus, the approximation of the stress-energy tensor of winding strings \eqref{fluidT}--\eqref{fluid} can be understood as some sort of the classical approximation.